-In this paper, we consider a statistical estimation problem known as atomic deconvolution.
+In this paper we consider a statistical estimation problem known as atomic deconvolution.
 Introduced in reliability, this model has a direct application when considering biological data produced by flow cytometers.
+In these experiments, biologists measure the fluorescence emission of treated cells and compare them with their natural emission to study the presence of specific molecules on the cells' surface.
+They observe a signal which is composed of a noise (the natural fluorescence) plus some additional signal related to the quantity of molecule present on the surface if any.
 From a statistical point of view, we aim at inferring the percentage of cells expressing the selected molecule and the probability distribution function associated with its fluorescence emission.
-We propose here an adaptive estimation procedure based on a previous deconvolution procedure introduced by Es, Gugushvili, and Spreij [(2008), ‘Deconvolution for an atomic distribution’, Electronic Journal of Statistics, 2, 265–297] and Gugushvili, Es, and Spreij [(2011), ‘Deconvolution for an atomic distribution: rates of convergence’, Journal of Nonparametric Statistics, 23, 1003–1029].
+We propose here an adaptive estimation procedure based on a previous deconvolution procedure introduced by [vEGS08, GvES11].
 For both estimating the mixing parameter and the mixing density automatically, we use the Lepskii method based on the optimal choice of a bandwidth using a bias-variance decomposition.
-We then derive some convergence rates that are shown to be minimax optimal (up to some log terms) in Sobolev classes.
-Finally, we apply our algorithm on the simulated and real biological data.
+We then derive some concentration inequalities for our estimators and obtain the convergence rates, that are shown to be minimax optimal (up to some log terms) in Sobolev classes.
+Finally, we apply our algorithm on simulated and real biological data.

 Mixture models; Atomic deconvolution; Adaptive kernel estimators; Inverse problems;